gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ### Mono

 `Mono` is not required any more when building on `Linux` and `macOS`.
 This is a massive achievement from the [Cake][cake-contributors] and [GitVersion][gitversion-contributors] contributors.
-The build step installing `Mono` on `CircleCI` and `Travis CI` never took less than `5` minutes and would sometimes take over `10` minutes on `Travis CI`!
+The build step installing `Mono` on `CircleCI` never took less than `5` minutes!
 As a result the build script has been simplified and is doing less platform specific handling.

 ### Pinning `Cake` version